top of page

 • Entities outside IFSC may distribute products offered by IFSC-regulated issuers if they comply with the distributor’s Code of Conduct under Schedule II of the Capital Market Intermediaries Regulations, 2025.

-👉 Implication: Domestic entities with SEBI/AMFI registration can extend their distribution reach to IFSC products, but compliance safeguards are critical.
+Implication: Domestic entities with SEBI/AMFI registration can extend their distribution reach to IFSC products.
+However, compliance safeguards are critical.

 2. Separate Distributor Registration for FME (Non-Retail)